 What Part of Rhubarb Can I Eat?

 The stalks ONLY!
 The leaves are poisonous so do please throw them out.
 I like to wash everything off with a hose outside.
 Then I stop outside as well and trim up the rhubarb.
-Trim off any dirty ends and the leaves and you’re ready to head inside to make something tasty!
+Trim off any dirty ends and the leaves and then head inside for a second wash.

 You will see from time to time some flowers popping up out of your plants.
 Rhubarb Flowers are totally normal.
-BUT the do slow down your plant’s production.
-So if you see any flowers popping out just pluck them and dispose of them.
+BUT they do slow down your plant’s production.
+So if you see any flowers popping out just pluck them like you’re picking rhubarb and dispose of them.
 Your plant will thank for you that by growing more rhubarb.